FloChiff/phd/_posts/2022-10-21-Comparative-analysis.md

 ### Some definitions
 There are some metrics to know in order to understand how to evaluate the quality of a transcription.
-First of all, the evaluation will be made by calculating the Levensthein distance, which is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other.
-For example, the Levensthein distance between "complete" and "complet" will be 1, because there was one deletion ('e'), but, between "extraordinary" and "ektraodinnary", it will be 3 because there was one insertion ('n'), one deletion ('r') and one substitution ('x'-->'k').
+First of all, the evaluation will be made by calculating the Levenshtein distance, which is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other.
+For example, the Levenshtein distance between "complete" and "complet" will be 1, because there was one deletion ('e'), but, between "extraordinary" and "ektraodinnary", it will be 3 because there was one insertion ('n'), one deletion ('r') and one substitution ('x'-->'k').
 Then, from that, the Word Error Rate (WER) and Character Error Rate (CER) will be calculated.
 The WER is a way to evaluate the quantity of words correctly transcribe by a model.
 It will be obtained as such:

 > Word substitution(s) + Word insertion(s) + Word deletion(s) / Number of words in the reference